 Instructions

 - Add the butter to a skillet set over medium heat.
-Melt the butter and cook until the milk solids caramelize and the butter turns golden brown, approx. 5-8 minutes.
+Melt the butter and cook until the milk solids caramelize and the butter turns golden brown, about 5-8 minutes.1 cup unsalted butter

 - Transfer the butter to a heat-proof glass bowl.
 Set aside to cool to room temperature or refrigerate to cool the butter faster.

-- Chop the toffee bars into small pieces and set aside.
-Combine the flour, baking soda, baking powder, and salt in a mixing bowl and whisk together.
-Set aside.
+- Combine the flour, baking soda, baking powder, and salt in a mixing bowl and whisk together.
+Set aside.2½ cups all-purpose flour, 1 teaspoon baking soda, 1 teaspoon baking powder, 1 teaspoon Kosher salt

-- In the bowl of a stand mixer fitted with a paddle attachment, combine the butter and sugars.
-Mix until light and creamy, approx. 3 minutes.
-Add the egg, egg yolk, and vanilla, mixing after each addition until fully incorporated.
+- Combine the cooled butter and sugars in the bowl of a stand mixer fitted with a paddle attachment.
+Mix until light and creamy, about 3 minutes.
+Add the egg, egg yolk, and vanilla, mixing after each addition until fully incorporated.½ cup granulated sugar, 1 cup light or dark brown sugar, 1 large egg, 1 egg yolk, 2 teaspoons vanilla extract

 - Add the flour mixture and mix until just combined.
-Stir in the toffee and chocolate chips.
+Stir in the toffee and chocolate chips.1 cup dark chocolate chips, 20 mini toffee bars

 - Using a 1-tablespoon cookie scoop, portion the dough onto a parchment-lined baking sheet.
 Press extra chocolate chips into the dough if desired.
 Chill for 30 minutes.
-(Note 1)
+See notes.

 - Transfer some of the cookie dough balls to another parchment-lined baking sheet, leaving about 2 inches between cookies.
 Bake the cookies for 8-9 minutes until lightly brown around the edges and just set in the middle.
 Sprinkle with flaky sea salt.
 Let cool for 3-5 minutes on the baking sheet before transferring them to a cooling rack.
 Store in an airtight container.